Hattie McDaniel

-Hattie McDaniel (June 10, 1893October 26, 1952) was an American actress, singer-songwriter, and comedian.
+Hattie McDaniel (June 10, 1893 – October 26, 1952) was an African-American actress, singer-songwriter, and comedian.
 For her role as Mammy in Gone with the Wind (1939), she won the Academy Award for Best Supporting Actress, becoming the first African American to win an Oscar.
-She has two stars on the Hollywood Walk of Fame, was inducted into the Black Filmmakers Hall of Fame in 1975, and in 2006 she became the first Black Oscar winner honored with a U.S. postage stamp.
+She has two stars on the Hollywood Walk of Fame, was inducted into the Black Filmmakers Hall of Fame in 1975, and in 2006 became the first black Oscar winner honored with a U.S. postage stamp.
 In 2010, she was inducted into the Colorado Women's Hall of Fame.

-In addition to acting, McDaniel recorded 16 blues sides between 1926 and 1929 and was a radio performer and television personality; she was the first Black woman to sing on radio in the United States.
+In addition to acting, McDaniel recorded 16 blues sides between 1926 and 1929 and was a radio performer and television personality; she was the first black woman to sing on radio in the United States.
 Although she appeared in more than 300 films, she received on-screen credits for only 83.
-Her best known other major films are Alice Adams, In This Our Life and Since You Went Away.
+Her best known other major films are Alice Adams, In This Our Life, Since You Went Away, and Song of the South.

-McDaniel experienced racism and racial segregation throughout her career, and was unable to attend the premiere of Gone with the Wind in Atlanta because it was held at a whites-only theater.
+McDaniel experienced racism and racial segregation throughout her career, and as a result, she was unable to attend the premiere of Gone with the Wind in Atlanta because it was held in a whites-only theater.
 At the Oscars ceremony in Los Angeles, she sat at a segregated table at the side of the room.
-In 1952, McDaniel died due to breast cancer.
-Her final wish to be buried in Hollywood Cemetery was denied due to the graveyard being restricted to whites-only at the time.
+In 1952, McDaniel died of breast cancer.
+Her final wish, to be buried in Hollywood Cemetery, was denied because at the time of her death, the graveyard was reserved for whites only.

-Early life
+Early life and education

-McDaniel, the youngest of 13 children, was born in 1893 to formerly-enslaved parents in Wichita, Kansas.
+McDaniel, the youngest of 13 children, was born in 1893 to formerly enslaved parents in Wichita, Kansas.
 Her mother, Susan Holbert, was a singer of gospel music, and her father, Henry McDaniel, fought in the Civil War with the 122nd United States Colored Troops.
-In 1900, the family moved to Fort Collins, Colorado and then to Denver, Colorado.

-Hattie attended Denver East High School (1908–1910).
-In 1908, she entered a contest sponsored by the Women’s Christian Temperance Union, reciting "Convict Joe", later claiming she had won first place.
+In 1901, the family moved to Fort Collins, Colorado where McDaniel lived with her parents and three siblings in a house at 317 Cherry Street.
+She attended Franklin School.
+McDaniel's father Henry preached and sang at church.
+Local historians successfully appealed to have a plaque installed on the front of the house to recognize it as a historically significant location.
+The family did not live a long time in the city.
+They moved to Denver, Colorado.
+Hattie attended Denver East High School from 1908 to 1910.
+In 1910, she won a gold medal for reciting "Convict Joe", a Pre-Prohibition-era poem about the evils of alcohol, for a Women's Christian Temperance Union contest.

 Her brother, Sam McDaniel, played the butler in the 1948 Three Stooges' short film Heavenly Daze.
 Her sister Etta McDaniel was also an actress.